John Wallace (trumpeter): Honours

-John Wallace was appointed OBE in the 1995 New Year Honours list, for distinguished services to music.

-In 2003, he was elected a Fellow of the Royal Society of Edinburgh.

-In the 2011 Birthday Honours list he was appointed CBE for services to music, dance and drama education.

-In 2014, he received an Honorary Degree of Doctor of Music from the University of St Andrews.
+Wallace was appointed Officer of the Order of the British Empire (OBE) in the 1995 Birthday Honours list, for services to music.
+In 2003, he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
+In the 2011 New Year Honours list he was promoted to Commander of the Order of the British Empire (CBE) for services to music, dance and drama education in Scotland.
+In 2014, he received an Honorary doctorate of music from the University of St Andrews.
+He received the Christopher Monk Award from the Historic Brass Society "for outstanding contributions to the field of historic brass through research, performance and education" in 2019.

-In 2021, he was awarded the Queen’s Medal for Music by Queen Elizabeth II.
+In 2021 Wallace was awarded the Queen's Medal for Music by Queen Elizabeth II, as an "outstanding individual casting a major positive influence on the musical life of the nation".
+He received the ITG Honorary Award and the Royal Philharmonic Society's Honorary Membership in 2025.

+Wallace was a fellow of the Royal Academy of Music, the Royal College of Music, the Royal Northern College of Music, the Royal Irish Academy of Music, the Leeds Conservatoire, and the Trinity Laban Conservatoire.